n8n-io/n8n-docs/docs/hosting/configuration.md

 ### Base URL

-!!! warning " Keep in mind"
+!!! warning "Keep in mind"
     This variable only gets used when the `n8n-editor-ui` package gets built manually.
 Hence, it does not get used in combination with the default n8n docker image.
 By default, `/` gets used, meaning that it uses the root-domain.